-The Biology Major (BS) is designed to educate students in the breadth of subject matter encompassed by the biological sciences.
+The Biology Major (BS) is designed to give students a strong foundational understanding of the subject matter encompassed by the biological and associated physical sciences.
+This degree is ideal for students wishing to have professional careers in the sciences or pursue graduate degrees in medical or biological fields.
 Through critical thinking, hands-on experience, research, and investigation, students will develop an understanding of the field of Biology and gain a strong foundation for entry into a broad spectrum of graduate programs and careers in the biological sciences.